faceleg/pagesofinterest.net/_posts/2019-11-06-there-is-no-software-engineering-skill-shortage.md

 **Solution**: Consider how to interview and screen for applicants who possess the interpersonal skills, flexibility and communication ability that make for a great team.
 Do not fall into the trap of hiring for technical ability alone.

-Interpersonal skills, flexibility and communication ability can be exposed with a surprisingly simple tip my current boss, [Jean-Louis](https://www.linkedin.com/in/jeanlouisacafrao/) taught me:
+Interpersonal skills, flexibility and communication ability can be exposed with a surprisingly simple tip a past boss, <a href="https://www.linkedin.com/in/jeanlouisacafrao/" target="_blank">Jean-Louis</a> taught me:

 Spend the first 10-15 minutes of the interview generally chatting.
 Your discussion should aim to surface some strongly held technical opinions (e.g. Docker is bad, Azure is better than AWS, Go is better than Rust, whatever - you don't have to be an expert in it for this to work).
 Once you've got your topic, turn the conversation back to it, positing that you strongly feel the opposite is true.
 Maintain this position.